What You Need to Know About Potholing for Utilities

 When laying infrastructure underground, there is always the possibility of damaging other underground utilities.
 It is highly likely that the company that the contractors are working for will be fined for this damage.
 It can also result in significant project downtime, which will also incur costs for the company.

 It may seem like these may be unnecessary additional steps for contractors to worry about, but the implications in terms of cost can be huge.
 If you happen to hit a gas or utility line through horizontal directional drilling, the use of a trencher or a backhoe, this could result in fatal damage to infrastructure that surrounding businesses and residential areas rely on.
+See pothole existing utilities.

 It is still incredibly important to determine the exact location of existing piping and other lines, despite the improving accuracy of digital locators.
 In a safe zone, contractors are not permitted to dig with machinery in the area, with the area size ranging from 18 inches up to 3 feet.
 Instead, these safe areas must be dug in using hand tools such as shovels, or the vacuum evacuation or hydro excavators.